Financial Planning & Tax Useful Links

 - Obtain annuity estimates from:

-- Cannex for selected ages and various companies, or
+- Cannex for samples annuity table for various ages and various companies, or

 - Statistics – Life Expectancy Tables from Statistics Canada